About Ahead Sheep™

 California Residents' Rights: In addition to the rights described above, California residents have the right to:

 • Request deletion of personal data, subject to exceptions (e.g., legal obligations).
+Access logs are already automatically deleted after 90 days.

 To exercise these rights, please contact the Company.